 How can parents nurture these skills at home and in school?

 Thompson: We have to understand that formal education has an end outcome, for example, exam results lead to getting into university, and this is not going to change in the near future.
-As parents we can ensure that formal education is properly balanced with soft skills like sports and music, without the pressure of grades.
+As parents, we can ensure that formal education is properly balanced with soft skills like sports and music, without the pressure of grades.

 Let’s play music because it’s enjoyable, not because it’s about being competitive or being the best.
 Step away from just gaining knowledge, and do an activity because it’s an emotionally rewarding; move towards improving yourself as a person.

-On top of receiving formal education in Singapore, what other forms of ‘education’ do you believe every child needs to excel in the future?
+On top of receiving a formal education in Singapore, what other forms of ‘education’ do you believe every child needs to excel in the future?

 Thompson: We don’t just want children’s education to happen during school hours, we want young people using technology to access their learning anytime and anywhere.

-We want them to do micro courses in coding which they can then apply to sections of mathematics, or use technology to access new learning tools on the bus, or on the way to soccer training.
+We want them to do micro-courses in coding which they can then apply to sections of mathematics, or use technology to access new learning tools on the bus, or on the way to soccer training.
 Learning should be effortless and happening naturally, driven by excitement and interest.